erichVK5/KicadSymbolToGEDA/README.md

 # KicadSymbolToGEDA
 A Kicad schematic symbol to GEDA gschema conversion utility

-Functionality is now sufficient to convert single slot devices.
+Single slot devices convert satisfactorily.

-Support for conversion of multiple slot devices is now underway.
+Support for conversion of multiple slot devices has been implemented.

+pinseq= fields are to be implemented next.

 Quickstart guide: